logo.jpg (7525 bytes)

 Converted dial faces

-sticker1_s.jpg (10441 bytes) Often times you'll see an odd looking dial face.
-Shown here AE two examples of stickers over faces to convert them.
+Often times you'll see an odd looking dial face.
+Shown here Are two examples of stickers over faces to convert them from one market to another.
 Phone companies in the USA would buy surplus Ericofons from countries that had different dial faces than ours.
 They would then convert the dial face to conform with the North American alpha-numeric numbering using stickers.
 Sometimes they would even repaint the dial faces.

 --